SaraR12/Master_Thesis/filterpy-master/docs/index.rst

 need to import which classes and/or functions you need from the correct submodule, construct the objects, and then execute your code.
 Something lke

+    >>> from filterpy import KalmanFilter
+    >>> kf = KalmanFilter(dim_x=3, dim_z=1)

+I try to provide examples in the help for each class, but this documentation needs a lot of work.
+For now I refer you to my book mentioned above if the documentation is not adequate.
+Better yet, write an issue on the GitHub issue tracker.
+I will respond with an answer as soon as I am online and available (minutes to a day, normally), and then revise the documentation.
+I shouldn't have to be prodded like this, but life is limited.
+So prod.

+Raise issues here:
+need to import which classes and/or functions you need from the correct submodule, construct the objects, and then execute your code.
+Something lke

+    >>> from filterpy import KalmanFilter
+    >>> kf = KalmanFilter(dim_x=3, dim_z=1)

+I try to provide examples in the help for each class, but this documentation needs a lot of work.
+For now I refer you to my book mentioned above if the documentation is not adequate.
+Better yet, write an issue on the GitHub issue tracker.
+I will respond with an answer as soon as I am online and available (minutes to a day, normally), and then revise the documentation.
+I shouldn't have to be prodded like this, but life is limited.
+So prod.

+Raise issues here:
+need to import which classes and/or functions you need from the correct submodule, construct the objects, and then execute your code.
+Something lke

+    >>> from filterpy import KalmanFilter
+    >>> kf = KalmanFilter(dim_x=3, dim_z=1)

+I try to provide examples in the help for each class, but this documentation needs a lot of work.
+For now I refer you to my book mentioned above if the documentation is not adequate.
+Better yet, write an issue on the GitHub issue tracker.
+I will respond with an answer as soon as I am online and available (minutes to a day, normally), and then revise the documentation.
+I shouldn't have to be prodded like this, but life is limited.
+So prod.

+Raise issues here:
+need to import which classes and/or functions you need from the correct submodule, construct the objects, and then execute your code.
+Something lke

+    >>> from filterpy import KalmanFilter
+    >>> kf = KalmanFilter(dim_x=3, dim_z=1)

+I try to provide examples in the help for each class, but this documentation needs a lot of work.
+For now I refer you to my book mentioned above if the documentation is not adequate.
+Better yet, write an issue on the GitHub issue tracker.
+I will respond with an answer as soon as I am online and available (minutes to a day, normally), and then revise the documentation.
+I shouldn't have to be prodded like this, but life is limited.
+So prod.

+Raise issues here:
+need to import which classes and/or functions you need from the correct submodule, construct the objects, and then execute your code.
+Something lke

+    >>> from filterpy import KalmanFilter
+    >>> kf = KalmanFilter(dim_x=3, dim_z=1)

+I try to provide examples in the help for each class, but this documentation needs a lot of work.
+For now I refer you to my book mentioned above if the documentation is not adequate.
+Better yet, write an issue on the GitHub issue tracker.
+I will respond with an answer as soon as I am online and available (minutes to a day, normally), and then revise the documentation.
+I shouldn't have to be prodded like this, but life is limited.
+So prod.

+Raise issues here:
+need to import which classes and/or functions you need from the correct submodule, construct the objects, and then execute your code.
+Something lke

+    >>> from filterpy import KalmanFilter
+    >>> kf = KalmanFilter(dim_x=3, dim_z=1)

+I try to provide examples in the help for each class, but this documentation needs a lot of work.
+For now I refer you to my book mentioned above if the documentation is not adequate.
+Better yet, write an issue on the GitHub issue tracker.
+I will respond with an answer as soon as I am online and available (minutes to a day, normally), and then revise the documentation.
+I shouldn't have to be prodded like this, but life is limited.
+So prod.

+Raise issues here:
+need to import which classes and/or functions you need from the correct submodule, construct the objects, and then execute your code.
+Something lke

     >>> from filterpy.kalman import KalmanFilter
     >>> kf = KalmanFilter(dim_x=3, dim_z=1)